We must have often heard one question: Where do you see yourself in the next 5 years?

 Write the vision statement

-The tips of writing the most profound are the same old classic- Add no jargon, use simple vocabulary, and shorter sentences.
+The tips for writing the most profound are the same old classic- Add no jargon, use simple vocabulary, and have shorter sentences.
 But most importantly, write it in a way that communicates your idea.
 Along with that, it must resonate with your team as well as your audience too.

 - Be concise in writing your vision statement